ssnorrizaurous/sonatype-demo/README.md

 ## Prerequisites
 These scripts assume the following:
-1. You have docker installed locally
+1. You have Docker installed locally
 2. You have an active internet connection
 3. You have been provided a trial key by Sonatype